drsoares/digital-cv/index.md

 ### **PT Inovação** `2012.02 - 2013.12`

-_Backend Developer_<br>
+_Junior Backend Developer_<br>
-Joined the company to work on a brand new project for the major cinema theater holding in Portugal.
-Project included building a brand new ticketing solution for many platforms (in person, mobile, web, etc...) and managing the bar stocks as well.
+Joined the company as a Junior Backend Developer to work on several products from the company, most of company customers were mobile telecomunications companies.
-Technologies: Java7, Maven, Spring, PostgreSQL, Apache Tapestry, Liquibase, SymmetricDS, Swing.
+Technologies used - Java 6, Scala, Maven, PlayFramework, Struts2, Jboss, Netty, Oracle 11g.

 ## Courses